pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 That was efficient, not the kind of efficiency I expected from Beijing, but efficient nonetheless.

-As the delivery rider I hired picked up the other box - the one containing My Flower, for the first time during my series of relocation, I felt, sad, because I knew this time, it was truly goodbye.
+As the delivery rider I hired picked up the other box, and along with it My Flower, for the first time during my series of relocation, I felt, sad, because I knew this time, it was truly goodbye.

 During all these life admin I was still working remotely for the Mexico role and dialing into meetings, by the time I had finished everything and got on a taxi to the airport, I was exhausted and sleep-deprived.
 Both my hands were covered in cuts and I got a stye so swollen I could barely open my eyes.
 Not a great look, but it didn't matter, for there was no one  else around.
 The airport was nearly empty, with only a handful of other passengers, all in hazmat suits.
 I was the only passenger just wearing a surgical mask.

 The flight took off, and I fell into a deep slumber.
 As I closed my eyes, China vanished into the clouds, and My Flower vanished from my mind.

 I had made so many promises to her, none were kept.
-People often write sad songs about empty promises, but I guess when someone promises forever, they are not trying to deceive - *in that moment*, they really do picture eternity.
+People often write sad songs about empty promises, but I guess when someone promises forever, they really do picture eternity *in that moment*.
 Unfortunately, people hardly have control over the present, let alone the future, or forever.

 Two years later, on a late autumn evening, while cleaning the small studio I was renting in London, I was suddenly struck by a wave of sadness, and for the first time in two years, I thought of My Flower.
 It was an unsettling feeling.
 I immediately messaged my friend, asking if My Flower was still alive.
 There was no reply.